Michael Badgley: Fork Union Military Academy

 After Summit he attended Fork Union Military Academy’s post-graduate program playing for head coach Col. John Shuman.
 At FUMA he was on the Dean's list and was No. 1 Ranked kicker in 247Sports Composite Rankings.
 His longest field goal at Fork Union Military Academy was 58 yards.
 Fork Union Military Academy School also produced former NFL players Vinny Testaverde and Eddie George.

 College career

-Badgley attended and played college football at the University of Miami in Coral Gables, FL.
+Badgley attended and played college football at the University of Miami in Coral Gables, Florida.
 Badgley is Miami's all-time leading scorer and was a 2017 all-ACC, first teamer.
 Badgley was named team captain, first-team All-ACC, Walter Kichefski Award recipient and U of Miami Special Teams MVP in 2017.
 Michael was the Miami Hurricanes starting kicker as a true freshman in 2014 through his senior season in 2017, leaving Miami with six school records including the all-time leading scorer at The U. After graduating, Michael was invited to the Reese's Senior Bowl and NFL Combine.
 Badgley left Miami holding career records in field goals (77) and point scored (403).